omega8cc/boa/docs/MAJORUPGRADE.md

 You can easily upgrade your BOA system from any supported Debian or Devuan version, starting with Debian Jessie, to any supported newer version.

-The key difference between manual and automated modes is that the automated mode supports upgrades only to Chimaera or Daedalus, while the manual mode allows you to select the target system flavor and version according to your preference.
+The key difference between classic and modern automated procedures is that the automated procedure supports upgrades only to Chimaera or Daedalus, while the classic procedure allows you to select the target system flavor and version according to your preference.
 However, we do not recommend running BOA on Debian anymore, as it is no longer regularly tested.

 **NOTE:** Only systems running Percona 5.7 are currently supported.